mobiusml/aana_sdk/docs/tutorial.md

 IMAGEGEN_DEPLOYMENT_NAME = "image_generation_deployment"

 class ImageGenerationEndpointOutput(TypedDict):
-    """Output model for the image generation endpoint"""
+    """Output model for the image generation endpoint."""

     image: Annotated[
         list, Field(description="The generated image as a array of pixel values.")